dmlc/xgboost/doc/parameter.rst

   - ``binary:logistic``: logistic regression for binary classification, output probability
   - ``binary:logitraw``: logistic regression for binary classification, output score before logistic transformation
   - ``binary:hinge``: hinge loss for binary classification.
 This makes predictions of 0 or 1, rather than producing probabilities.
-  - ``count:poisson`` --poisson regression for count data, output mean of Poisson distribution
+  - ``count:poisson``: Poisson regression for count data, output mean of Poisson distribution.

     - ``max_delta_step`` is set to 0.7 by default in Poisson regression (used to safeguard optimization)